samiiio/samiouyang-dataviz-portfolio/final-project-part-1.md

 - when is the best time for playing tennis outdoor

 # Method and Medium
-I will primarily use Tableau and Python to do data visualization, and I'll be using Shorthand for my presentation.
+I will primarily use Tableau and Python to explore data, to see what data visualization I can create, and achieve the intial sketches I just metioned above.
+For the presentation, I will use Shorthand to do that.

 # Reference
 - Visual Crossing.
 (2024).
 Weather Data & API.
 Retrieved from https://www.visualcrossing.com/